alumina-lang/alumina/MISSING.md

   - string formatting
     - The pattern is well-established (Formattable protocol) and I'm very happy with it, but it's very very basic right now
+      - update: it's not so basic anymore, it's actually quite fine
     - formatting for floats is especially terrible, needs to be much better
   - heap-allocating collections
     - Vector, HashMap, HashSet are implemented (very basic, probably do not perform very well)
-    - Vector might actually be pretty ok
+    - Vector might actually be pretty ok.
+Hashed collections are probably bad.
   - math
     - abs/truns/frac/round/sin/cos/... are missing